-History In Brief
+Wiener Philharmoniker History In Brief

-More than 170 years ago, musicians of the Imperial and Royal Court Opera Orchestra (k.k.
-Hofopernorchester) – the former Vienna State Opera – decided to form an independent orchestra.
-The aim was to perfectionate their professional skills while exploring the best interpretations of classical music by composers such as Wolfgang Mozart and Ludwig van Beethoven.
+More than 170 years ago, musicians of the Imperial and Royal Court Opera Orchestra – the former Vienna State Opera – formed an independent orchestra.
+Not only did they aim at perfecting their professional skills.
+The musicians also wanted to explore the best interpretations of classical music by composers such as Wolfgang Mozart and Ludwig van Beethoven.

-What Makes The Philharmonics Music Special?
+What Makes The Vienna Philharmonic Special?

 How To Bag Vienna Philharmonic Orchestra Tickets